wlonk/arcadia/rules/exertion.rst

 the GM may choose to describe some small costs or complications introduced by the magic.

+.. todo:: Example:

-.. todo:: Add example of exertion.
+   Add example of exertion.